Header image courtesy of @august_0802 (via Shutterstock)

 Smart Game, 1/F & 2/F, Newport Cinema, 60–104 Soy Street, Mong Kok

-Perhaps the most well-known arcade in Hong Kong is the Game Zone below one of the bustling malls on Argyle Street.
-Their eclectic mix of games attract both arcade aficionados and casual shoppers and tourists alike, and as a result, the place is often jam-packed.
+Perhaps the most well-known arcade in town is the Game Zone below one of the malls on Argyle Street.
+Its eclectic mix of games attracts both arcade aficionados and casual shoppers and tourists alike, and as a result, the place is often jam-packed.
 Bust out snazzy dance moves solo or have a dance-off against your friends on Danz Base or Dance Evolution Arcade, two full-body dancing games much like Just Dance or the ones available on Kinect.

-Unlike other arcades which are coin-operated, Game Zone requires players to purchase a top-up card at their counter for ten dollars to pay to play on their machines, though once you’re done, you can return the card to get your initial ten dollars back.
+Unlike other arcades which are coin-operated, Game Zone requires players to purchase a top-up card at its counter for $10 to pay to play on the machines, though once you are done, you can return the card to get your deposit back.

 Game Zone, B/F, Mong Kok New Town Mall, 65 Argyle Street, Mong Kok

-NAMCO is an oddity among the entries on this list not only because of its upscale location in Mong Kok’s Langham Place and its brightly lit interior but also because of how the shop mostly consists of gacha games and a Jumping Gym-style rainbow coin toss rather than the usual arcade games.
-Nevertheless, NAMCO promises a fun time for those who venture in.
+Namco is an oddity among the entries on this list not only because of its upscale location in Mong Kok’s Langham Place and its brightly lit interior, but also because of how the shop mostly consists of gacha games and a Jumpin Gym-style rainbow coin toss rather than the usual arcade games.
+Nevertheless, Namco promises a fun time for those who venture in.

-Highlights include the Pac-Man Smash Air Hockey, where up to four friends can play with two dozen pucks all at once in a frenzied twist to the traditional air hockey; and the Purikura photo booths, where you and your friends can edit your photos using cute effects and filters before printing them out on the spot.
-And while their sought-after Taiko Master has since been replaced by the more modern Nintendo Switch, the Switch has multiplayer controls and is free to play.
+Highlights include the Pac-Man Smash Air Hockey, where up to four friends can play with two dozen pucks all at once in a frenzied twist to the traditional air hockey, and the Purikura photo booths, where you can edit your photos using cute effects and filters before printing them out on the spot.
+And while the sought-after Taiko Master has since been replaced by the more modern Nintendo Switch, this has multiplayer controls and is free to play.